chriskrycho/v5.chriskrycho.com/site/library/_Reading List.md

 standalonePage: true
 permalink: /library/reading-list/

-# custom value for this page only, so that searches like `rg -l0 'date: 2025` or
+# custom value for this page only, so that searches like `rg -l0 'date: <YYYY>`
-# `rg -l0 'updated: 2025` do not include it.
+# do not include it.
 modified: 2025-01-05T15:25:00-0700

 ---